carpentries-incubator/Natural-language-processing/episodes/03-transformers.md

 {'label': 'Very Negative', 'score': 0.36225152015686035}
 ```

 We can see that the model predicts correctly the 4 examples we gave.
 This is unsuprising as they are incredibly obvious examples.
-We can also print the 4 instances, but it is not a scalable approach.
+We can also print the results and instepct them because they are only 4 instances, but it is clearly not a scalable approach.

 ::: callout
 Note that many models will provide a confidence `score`, with their predicitons.
 It is very tempting to interpret these scores as a proxy to "how certain is the model of prediction X".
 However, you should be very careful, this score is only a relative confidece measure with respect to the training data, and it does not always translate well to unseen data.
 Most of the times it is better to just ignore it, especially if it is a model that you didn't train yourself.